10 Subtle Signs of Disease Your Feet Can Reveal

 It could be: A heart infection.
 Red streaks underneath the toenails or fingernails could be broken blood vessels known as splinter hemorrhages.
 While problems like psoriasis, fungal infection, or even just experiencing trauma to the nail can cause splinter hemorrhages, it can also be a sign of endocarditis, or an infection of the heart’s inner lining, according to the American Academy of Family Physicians.
 (Keep in mind this is a rare condition.)

 People who have an existing heart condition are at higher risk of developing endocarditis, according to the American Heart Association.
 The infection can result in heart failure if left untreated.
 If you notice splinter hemorrhages on your toenails or fingernails, and haven’t experienced any recent trauma to the nail, see your doctor to check your heart and blood circulation.
-Learn what your nail color says about your health.

 You notice: Clubbing